usdot-fhwa-stol/carma_nav2_extensions/nav2_port_drayage_demo/README.md

 string                   strategy_params
 ```

 For the purpose of this demo, the only necessary fields to populate when sending instructions to the vehicle are `strategy` and `strategy_params`.
-The `strategy` field should always be set to `port_drayage`.
+The `strategy` field should always be set to `carma/port_drayage`.
 The `strategy_params` field should be set to a JSON string with the following format:

 ```
-// Example Mobility Operation strategy_params JSON payload with message's strategy set to "port_drayage":
+// Example Mobility Operation strategy_params JSON payload with message's strategy set to "carma/port_drayage":
 {
   "cmv_id": "DOT-80550",                // [Required from all] string unique identifier for CMV "operation": "ENTERING_STAGING_AREA", // [Required from all] Enum to indicate the type of action